Payroll Management for SMBs. A Simple Guide for Improving the Management of Payroll System

 Payroll tax penalties

-It can’t be emphasized enough how critical it’s for businesses to keep abreast of the myriad of IRS compliance and other government agencies’ rules and regulations.
+It can’t be emphasized enough how critical it’s for businesses to keep abreast of the myriad of the IRS compliance and other government agencies’ rules and regulations.
 The potential cost for companies that fail to meet deadlines or miss filing certain forms altogether can be devastating, especially for smaller businesses.

 Late or inaccurate salary payments can result in falling under IRS penalties.
 According to the IRS, around 40% of small and medium businesses end up paying payroll penalties.
 Apart from affecting the finances, improper management of payroll negatively affects the reputation of a business and increases employee turnover.
 That’s why with tax matters, it’s always prudent to consult with a tax advisor, particularly when you’re just starting out.

-Read our guide on IRS audit red flags: how to avoid getting tax audited by the IRS.
+Read our guide on IRS audit red flags & how to avoid getting tax audited by the IRS.

 State and federal payroll taxes